Guides Menu

 What can you expect from this Guide?

-This guide aims to inform cities about the threats of light pollution to different species, but migratory bird species in particular.
-The guide also presents case studies and provides lessons learned to share knowledge and expertise across urban stakeholders to curb light pollution and protect bird species globally.
+This guide aims to inform cities about the threats of light pollution to different groups of animals with a focus on migratory bird species.
+The guide also presents case studies and provides lessons learned to share knowledge and expertise across urban stakeholders to curb light pollution and protect species globally.

 This guide was produced through collaboration with the following partners: